jufashpfy/DataViz-Resources/Viz Guide.md

  - What are the intro animations
  - what are the transition of data animations?
  - what are the possible interactions (touch, rollover, scrub, zoom)
+ - Are you data biased?
+What if negative, zero, MAX_FLOAT or undefined data make it into the data stream? how will your ranges and minima react?